Press ← and → on your keyboard to move between letters

 Twelve goals.
 Twelve months.

 See you next year.

-Sent 12 months to the future, from January 1st, 2018 to 6 months ago
+Sent 12 months to the future, from January 1st, 2018 to over 1 year ago

 Ready to send your own letter to the future?Write a Letter